GRAB ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 16, 2022 in the Class Action Filed on Behalf of Grab Holdings Limited Shareholders

-NEW YORK , March 22, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Grab Holdings Limited (NASDAQ: GRAB) alleging that the Company violated federal securities laws.
+NEW YORK, March 29, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Grab Holdings Limited (NASDAQ: GRAB) alleging that the Company violated federal securities laws.

 Class Period: November 12, 2021 to March 2, 2022